 The date range given below indicates the months when the activity can usually be undertaken.

-Pricing The prices below are for a maximum of 4 people for a half day or full day of cross country skiing with a fully qualified professional Instructor.
-Each additional person, up to a maximum of 8, incurs a supplement.
-So for 5-8 people for a half day (3 hrs) it is £10 per person on the price given below, and for a full day it is £15 per person.
-You can also book a 2 hour lesson for up to 4 people for £160, with £5 for each additional person up to a maximum of 8.
+Pricing The prices below are for a maximum of 8 people so the price can be shared between this number of people.
+2 hour lessons are £175 (2024), a half day or full day of cross country skiing with a fully qualified professional Instructor.
+You can also book a 2 hour lesson, contact us for prices.
 We also accept Euros by prior arrangement.

-Maximum Numbers To ensure that you make the most of your skiing experience we take a maximum of 8 people per guide.
-We can, of course, accommodate larger groups but for reasons of safety and enjoyment this would require an additional Instructor or Instructors depending on the group size.
+Maximum Numbers To ensure you make the most of your skiing experience we take a maximum of 8 people per instructor.
+We can accommodate larger groups, but for safety and enjoyment this would require an additional Instructor.

 Equipment Rental We can arrange cross country ski rental for you, either 'classic' or 'skate' skis.
-To hire 'classic' skis, boots and poles normally costs around 10-12 Euros per day per person, and to hire 'skate' skis, boots and poles, it is approximately 12-15 Euros per day per person.
+To hire 'classic' skis, boots and poles normally costs around 10-12 Euros per day per person, with 'skate' skis, boots and poles, a few Euros more.
 In non-Euro countries the price is approximately the same, but in the local currency.
 Ski passes to use the tracks are around 10 - 12 Euros per day.

 The Complete Package We can also quote you an all inclusive price which can include accommodation, luggage transfers if a point to point journey, cross country ski hire, the guides fees and expenses and all logistics.
 We can also add on other winter activities such as snowshoeing, ice climbing, alpine downhill skiing, dog sledding, etc depending on your chosen location.
 If you have a young family you may also like to consider renting a baby sledge or 'pulka' to tow them behind you!

 The prices given could vary depending on instructor availability at the time of booking.
 We recommend booking early to guarantee these rates.